Mendham Township Committee: Amalia Duarte

-Committeewoman Amalia Duarte was elected on Nov.
-7, 2017, with 54% of the vote.
-She is the first Democrat ever elected to the Mendham Township Committee.
+Committeewoman Amalia Duarte was re-elected to a second, three-year term on Nov.
+3, 2020.
 Prior to her successful campaign, she volunteered in Mendham as a youth sports coach and served on township and nonprofit boards and was deeply involved with fund-raising for the Ralston Playground.

 As a member of the Township Committee, she has has been instrumental in hiring a new part-time Recreation Director; the revitalization of Brookside Beach; and re-opening the Ralston Playground.

 She holds regular open Office Hours to continue speaking with residents.
 She launched and chaired an Ad Hoc Communications Committee, and this group of volunteers produced a report of recommendations in June 2018.
 The result was a completely redesigned Township Website, a new e-mail newsletter produced on a monthly basis and community forums.

 She serves as liaison to Mendham’s first responders: the Brookside and Ralston Engine Companies and the First Aid Squad.
 She also serves as liaison to the township’s Environmental Commission, Historic Preservation Committee, Mendham TV and the Parks & Recreation Advisory Committee.